alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-11-what-is-sufism.md

 locale: en
 lang: en
 note: true
-excerpt: "In general, Sufism as it exists at the present time refers to a misguided group, which adopts a Manhaj (methodology) in 'Ibadah (worship) that opposes the Sunnah."
+summary: "In general, Sufism as it exists at the present time refers to a misguided group, which adopts a Manhaj (methodology) in 'Ibadah (worship) that opposes the Sunnah."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz